 Primary takeaways of this article:

-- Mitigating security risks for your organization should take a layered approach
+- Mitigating security risks for your organization should take a layered approach to avoid cybersecurity threats

 - Your end users = your outermost security perimeter

 - Obtain a benchmark of your user IT Security Awareness

 - Establish a mandatory IT Security Awareness training that all new hires perform